Sheraff/TIL/_posts/2019-07-08-Lazy-getter.md

 <hr>

 We don't need to compute each and every value at object instanciation.
-In some cases it's better to deffer some of the CPU work for later.
-A good way to do this is by using **lazy getters**: to compute a value only when needed, but then only once.
+In some cases it's better to deffer some of the CPU work for later, especially if we're not sure the value is ever going to get used.
+A good way to do this is by using **lazy getters**: to compute a value only the moment it is needed, but then store it so it doesn't need to be calculated again.

 ``` javascript
 function getBar() {